 HWA has been in North America for twenty years and has been spreading across New York State and to higher elevations at an alarming rate (Cornell Cooperative Extension 2018).
 Early detection is the key to successful management, HWA are recognized by white woolly masses produced on twigs in late winter.
-Figure Error!
-No text of specified style in document.-2 shows the distribution of HWA in New York State and Warren County as of January 2020.
+Figure 5.4.6-2 shows the distribution of HWA in New York State and Warren County as of January 2020.
 The dark blue circle indicates Warren County and shows Hemlock Woolly Adelgid has been found in Warren County in Lake George.

-Figure Error!
-No text of specified style in document.-2.
+Figure 5.4.6-2.
 Confirmed Hemlock Woolly Adelgid in New York State by Town

-Note: The black circle indicates the approximate position of Warren County
+Source: NYSDEC 2020 Note: The black circle indicates the approximate position of Warren County